suncoast-devs/handbook/lessons/misc-keys-to-student-success/wisdom-of-the-staff.md

 order: 1
 ---

+# Advice from SDG Staff

+The advice here comes from the staff at SDG.
+These are things we'd like you to consider at the beginning of this course and to reflect on during the times you find yourself challenged and struggling.
+(It _WILL_ happen, it happens to every student)

+**Take this advice to heart** and it will serve you well during your cohort.

 ## Ask Questions

 This is your time to ask the questions you want.
 If your question comes up